-The Boston Celtics lead the way with 17 NBA Finals wins, the last of which came in 2010.
+The Boston Celtics and Los Angeles Lakers lead the way with 17 NBA Finals wins apiece.

-The franchise has appeared in 21 final series games overall, losing just four of them.
-The Lakers hold the record for most overall appearances in the NBA Finals with 31.
-The franchise has gone 16-15 with its last title coming in 2008.
+The Celtics franchise has appeared in 21 final series games overall, losing just four of them.
+The Lakers hold the record for most overall appearances in the NBA Finals with 32.
+The franchise has gone 17-15 with its last title coming in 2020.

 The NBA Finals is a best-of-seven series, meaning that the first team to win four games is the victor.
 The team that has the better regular season gets the home-court advantage for the series.
 The current format is a 2-2-1-1-1 with the team with the better record playing on the home court in Games One, Two, Five and Seven.